-Though I find the resource management tedious, the game’s interface is done very well.
+Though I found the resource management tedious, the game’s interface is done very well.
 You always have the information you need right in front of you.
 You can also zoom out at any time, which turns the world into a neat interactive paper map and overview.
 Everything still flows in real time while in this mode and you can perform all your commands normally.

 I want to give a special mention to the scrying orb.
 On your interface, you have a crystal ball in the bottom right of the screen.
 When events occur, such as an explorer picking up a chest of resources.
 It shows what’s happening in the crystal ball as if you were there.
 Not only is it a handy tool to have.
 It’s incredibly thematic and helps make you feel like you are a mage overseeing your kingdom.

 As with most 4X games you accumulate knowledge in Driftland that can be spent on different types of research and bonuses and you can engage in light diplomacy with the other factions.
 I also appreciated the fact that I could pause and speed up time.
 Obviously, you won’t be able to do that in multiplayer once it’s implemented.
 It is a welcome addition in the skirmish mode though.

 Heroes are also handled in a unique way compared to similar titles.
 You have different units, such as knights and wizards.
 Each one is a kind of blank slate for you to mold into your desires.
 Each hero has skill slots and you buy skills for through the various structures you make, such as a blacksmith or market place.
 Or they can be discovered some in places throughout the world.